Lending on Trust Deed Investments

-- Types of property we look to broker funding are non-owner-occupied Single-Family Homes, 1-4 Family Homes, Commercial Office and Land.
+- Types of property we look to broker funding are non-owner-occupied Single-Family Homes, 1-4 Family Homes, Commercial offices, and Land.

 - Loans are commercial purpose Loans such as fix/flip, rehab, rental, buy hold, and bridge loans.

-- Length of Loan is 6-24 months with the possibility of extensions if you desire.
-However, there is a possibility of paying the loan off in less than 1 month, but typically Loans have a prepayment penalty which is 6 months minimum interest.
-This means if the borrower(s) pays off the Loan within the first 6 months, the borrower(s) still owes for the remainder of the interest.
-After 6 months there is no prepayment penalty.
+- The length of the Loan is 6-24 months, with the possibility of extensions if you desire.
+However, there is a possibility of paying the loan off in less than one month, but typically Loans have a prepayment penalty of 6 months of minimum interest.
+This means if the borrower(s) pays off the Loan within the first six months, the borrower(s) still owes the remainder of the interest.
+After six months, there is no prepayment penalty.

 - Loans usually have a low Loan to Value (LTV) ratio of 70% or less, which means that the borrower(s) puts in 30% of their own money to complete the transaction.

 - What does Level 4 Funding receive?
 We receive a broker fee, and points, for brokering the Loan.
 They are typically 3 points plus a $995 documentation fee paid in escrow by the borrower.

 - Are there Loan Servicing fees?
 Yes, there are, but you pay for none.
 We deliver the fee for Loan Servicing, or the borrower(s) pays the price.
 The Note is serviced by our preferred vendor Evergreen Note Servicing.